ZhangGaoxing/windows-iot-demo/RgbLed/README.md

 * GND - GND

 ## Introduction
-PWM in this project is software PWM, which based on the NuGet package Microsoft.IoT.Lightning.
+PWM in this project is software PWM, which based on the NuGet package **Microsoft.IoT.Lightning**.
 And the RGB LED is common cathode LED.

 ## Screenshot
 ![](https://raw.githubusercontent.com/ZhangGaoxing/windows-iot-demo/master/RgbLed/GIF.gif)